WHAT CAUSES STROKES?

 While there are some factors you can’t control, managing the ones you can goes a long way.

-Stroke is the third most common cause of death in women.
+Stroke is the fifth most common cause of death in women.
 But even stroke survivors often experience some type of disability.
 A stroke can happen to a woman at almost any age – even to women in their twenties.

 Know Your Risk Factors